Women at the top

 Aims of Inspirational YOU

-Educate - Educating young people to reach their potential
+Educate - Educating starts ups and those in career transition to reach their potential

-We do this via careers talks, masterclasses and professional development workshops.
+We do this via enterprise and professional development talks, masterclasses and coaching.